-Trinity, together with other parishes in Greece, is involved in the ministry Habitat for Humanity.
-This organisation works for a world where everyone has a decent place to live and call home.
+Trinity is involved in the ministry of Habitat for Humanity.
+This organization works for a world where everyone has a decent place to live and call home.
 Central to this ministry is fundraising in order to build homes in Rochester.
-If you would like to be involved contact the office.
+A coalition of Greece churches have come together to build houses in our neighborhoods.
+If you are interested in participating or supporting this ministry monetarily, please contact the Trinity office.

 Little Free Libraries